 By studying the distribution of the arrival directions of more than 30000 cosmic particles the Auger Collaboration has discovered an anisotropy, significant at 5.2 standard deviations (a chance of about two in ten million), in a direction where the distribution of galaxies is relatively high.
 Although this discovery clearly indicates an extragalactic origin for the particles, the actual sources have yet to be pinned down.
 The direction of the excess points to a broad area of sky rather than to specific sources as even particles as energetic as these are deflected by a few 10s of degrees in the magnetic field of our Galaxy.
 The direction, however, cannot be associated with putative sources in the plane or centre of our Galaxy for any realistic configuration of the Galactic magnetic field.

 Cosmic rays of even higher energy than the bulk of those used in this study exist, some even with the kinetic energy of well-struck tennis ball.
 As the deflections of such particles are expected to be smaller, the arrival directions should point closer to their birthplaces.
 These cosmic rays are even rarer and further studies are underway using them to try to pin down which extragalactic objects are the sources.
 Knowledge of the nature of the particles will aid this identification and work on this problem is targeted in the upgrade of the Auger Observatory to be completed in 2018.
 Czech scientists have been collaborating on the construction and operation of the Pierre Auger Observatory since the very beginning of the experiment.
-The involved scientists come in particular from the Institute of Physics of the Czech Academy of Sciences, Charles University in Prague and Palacky University in Olomouc.
+The involved scientists come in particular from the Institute of Physics of the Czech Academy of Sciences, Charles University and Palacky University in Olomouc.
 The most important Czech contribution to the construction of the Observatory was the design, manufacture and installation of mirrors used in more than a half of the telescopes of the fluorescence detector.
 Nevertheless, the Czech scientist take part in other tasks, such as ensuring smooth operation of the Observatory, data analysis with focus on the search of sources of cosmic rays and identification of the types of observed particles, as well as monitoring of the atmospheric transparency and other technical parameters of the experiment.

 The Czech participation in the Pierre Auger Observatory receives long-term support from the Ministry of Education, Youth and Sports of the Czech Republic (MŠMT ČR).
 Currently, the support comes from the project of large scientific infrastructures LM2015038 and EU-MŠMT CZ.02.1.01/0.0/0.0/16_013/0001402.
 The data analysis is supported by the project MŠMT ČR LG15014.